 November 16, 2012

-Craigavon-based company Almac has made a £10,000 donation to the Friends of the Cancer Centre Charity to provide support and comfort to cancer patients across Northern Ireland.
+Craigavon-based company Almac has made a £10,000 donation to the Friends of the Cancer Center Charity to provide support and comfort to cancer patients across Northern Ireland.

-Friends of the Cancer Centre are based at the Cancer Centre at the Belfast City Hospital, Northern Ireland’s regional centre of excellence for cancer diagnosis and treatment.
+Friends of the Cancer Center are based at the Cancer Center at the Belfast City Hospital, Northern Ireland’s regional center of excellence for cancer diagnosis and treatment.
 The ‘Friends’ charity has been tirelessly fundraising for the past three decades to support projects which are outside and in addition to the provisions made by the Health Service, such as medical research, the funding of medical equipment, the provision of comforts to improve the quality of life for patients and their families and even the creation of jobs to help with diagnosis and treatment.
-‘Friends’ have to date successfully funded some major projects, responding to needs highlighted by the Cancer Centre’s medical staff.
+‘Friends’ have to date successfully funded some major projects, responding to needs highlighted by the Cancer Center’s medical staff.

 Alan Armstrong, CEO of the Almac Group, said: “Our staff are always very enthusiastic when it comes to supporting charities.
 This year was no exception and Almac’s charity raffle was a very successful event.

 Since 2006 and thanks to Elaine Gibson, our Global Travel and Events Manager, who has worked tirelessly over the years to organize the raffle and secure the best fundraising opportunities, we have raised well over £60,000 for a wide range of local charities including the Northern Ireland Chest Heart & Stroke Association and the Southern Area Hospice amongst others.
 Our sincere thanks go to our many suppliers for the kind generosity in supplying prizes for the draw, and of course to our staff who gave generously and participated in the raffle event.
 We are delighted that the money raised will go towards caring for cancer patients and their families in the most challenging of times.”